marcelotduarte/freeze-test/README.md

 If you need help you can also ask on the [discussion](https://github.com/marcelotduarte/cx_Freeze/discussions) channel.

-# Highlights of Version 6.11:
+# Highlights of Version 6.13:
-- Binary wheels for manylinux and macOS (including Apple Silicon)
+- New hooks for PyQt6 (6.3.1 and 6.4.0)
-- Complete integration to use setuptools instead of distutils
-- More code modernization
+- Improved hooks to support new PySide6 6.4.0
 - Bug fixes and improvements

-# Highlights of Version 6.2 up to 6.10:
+# Highlights of Version 6.2 up to 6.12:
+- Binary wheels (x86_64 and aarch64) for manylinux and macOS (including Apple Silicon)
+- New or improved hooks, especially matplotlib, numpy, PyQt5, PySide2, PySide6 and Tkinter
 - Support Application Manifests in Windows: manifest and uac-admin
+- Complete integration to setuptools instead of distutils
 - New dependency resolver on Windows
 - Support for pathlib.Path
-- New or improved hooks, with emphasis on matplotlib, numpy, PyQt5 and PySide2
 - New ModuleFinder engine uses importlib.machinery
 - Refactored Freezer
 - New support for package metadata improving Module and new DitributionCache
-- Enhanced support for Python 3.8 and Python 3.9, including MSYS2 and Anaconda distributions
+- Enhanced support for Python 3.8 to 3.11, including MSYS2 and Anaconda distributions
 - Improvements for multiprocessing
 - Optimizations in detection and distribution of libraries
-- Integrated to setuptools and importlib-metadata
 - Code modernization
 - Various bug fixes.